panpf/zoomimage/README.md

   and inertial swipe
 * `Locate`.
 Support for locate anywhere in the image and keeping it in the center of the screen
 * `Rotate`.
 Supports 0°, 90°, 180°, 270°, 360° rotation of pictures
 * `Subsampling`.
-Supports subsampling display of huge images, the image is clearly displayed and OOM is avoided
+Support for subsampling of very large images to avoid OOM, tile support animation, and sharpness gradients
 * `Dynamic scaling`.
 Automatically calculates the most appropriate double-click scaling factor based on image size and container size
 * `Boundary damping`.
 When manually scaled beyond the maximum or minimum zoom factor, there is a